UntriexTv/Pygame_project/README.md

 - writing new ideas to the game.
 - you can support me on paypal.
 I don't cost much and it will motivate me to do updates quickier and better.
 Thanks :D

 support link: https://www.paypal.me/untriexprogramming

+# settings
+You can change height and width of canvas in set.txt file.
+You can also edit delay between frames and speed of character.